ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 Does anyone set out to write code like this?
 Probably not--it starts out seeming like "the simplest thing" and just continues to accumulate, one logical step at a time.
-Although _you_ might not write code like this, systems like this exist, for phone numbers and for many other data items represented as strings.
+Although _you_ might not write code like this, systems like this exist for phone numbers and for many other data items represented as strings.
 We'll learn how custom types dramatically simplify validation and guarantee correctness throughout your system.

 ## Design by Contract